xcore/sc_sdram_burst/doc/hw.rst

 SDRAM Hardware Development Platforms
 ====================================

-The XDK (3V0 version) is the only XMOS development kit currently capable of interfacing to an SDRAM.
-This option is provided via a plug in module that attaches to the Xcore 1 IO expansion connector on the left side of the XDK housing.
+The XDK (3V0 version) is the only XMOS development kit recommended for use with this code.

 Setting Up The XDK for the Demo App
 -----------------------------------